A new version of PTGui will be released soon, and you can download a beta version already.

 The most obvious change is a new modern, dark themed user interface.
 PTGui 11 uses collapsible panels to make the tools available where you need them but without occupying precious screen real estate.
 The familiar row of tabs at the top of the window have been moved to a vertical panel at the left side, to be more consistent with current user interface concepts.
 The side bar can be collapsed to make more space available.
 The numbered tabs for selecting images (e.g. in the Control Points tab) have been replaced with image thumbnails, so you can see which image is which.
 And PTGui 11 is fully compatible with Retina screens and supports per-monitor high DPI under Windows.

 In the Pro version handling of HDR panoramas has been much improved.
 Throughout the entire user interface bracketed sets of images are now treated as a single image.
 Each bracketed set is represented by a single exposure fused thumbnail image.
 So for example, when using 3 step bracketing you now only have to deal with 5 images instead of 15!
 The control points editor simultaneously shows all control points for the combined images in two bracketed sets.
-It is also possible to view individual images (a.o. using the keyboard shortcut Ctrl+Alt+Up/Down on Windows, or Cmd+Alt+Up/Down on Mac).
+It is also possible to view individual images (by clicking on the thumbnails in the Control Points tab, or using the keyboard shortcut Ctrl+Alt+Up/Down on Windows, or Cmd+Alt+Up/Down on Mac).
 The Image Parameters screen can be collapsed to show bracketed groups or it can be expanded to edit the parameters of individual images in each set.

 The Panorama Editor and Detail Viewer now use the same stitching engine as used for the final render.
 This gives a true WYSIWYG preview of the panorama, in real time, properly blended and anti aliased at screen resolution.
 No more blurry previews in the Panorama Editor or shimmering in the Detail Viewer!
 The panorama editor in PTGui Pro 10 had limited functionality when working with HDR panoramas.
 Not so any more: you now get a live tone mapped or exposure fused preview.
 HDR settings can be adjusted right in the panorama editor, in the collapsible side bar panel.
 The Panorama Editor and Detail Viewer now benefit from OpenCL GPU acceleration.